marxanweb/general/documentation/docs_errors.md

 ## Not all planning units have been added
 When protected areas are intersected with the planning units in a project the results of that intersection are shown on the map as locked-in to the network.
 These planning units are outlined in blue.
 However, if the project already has some planning units that have been manually edited individually, these will be left as they are.

+## The project is already running
+Another user has started the project and it is currently running.
+If you are an admin user you can use the Run Log to see the progress of all projects that are being run - see [The Run Log](docs_user.html#the-run-log) and stop them if necessary.
+Once the project has finished running you can run it.